Wyandotte Chicken: Aggressive Or Sweet Egg-Layer?

-Let's discuss all there is to know about these feathered friends.
+Let’s discuss all there is to know about these beauties.

-- Wyandotte hens lay up to 200 eggs per year
+- Wyandotte hens lay 200 eggs per year

 - Easily go broody